Pathoschild/smapi-mod-dump/source/~theLion/WalkOfLife/README.md

 ### ![](https://i.imgur.com/fUnZSTj.png) Combat

 The combat tree has received a much more extensive overhaul.
-Each level 10 profession introduces, in addition to a fixed primary effect, a secondary stackable attribute and a [Super Mode](https://tvtropes.org/pmwiki/pmwiki.php/Main/SuperMode) that may be activated by a hot key _only once the maximum number of stacks has been collected_.
-Activating Super Mode will consume **all** stacks, reseting the secondary attribute, but granting a strong combat buff for a short time.
-A new bar added to the UI next to the health bar displays the current stack count. **If a player has multiple combat professions (e.g. if using a mod like All Professions or Skill Prestige), only the first one will register a secondary attribute and a Super Mode; any subsequent professions will only apply their base effect.**
+Each level 10 profession introduces, in addition to a fixed primary effect, a secondary stackable effect and a [Super Mode](https://tvtropes.org/pmwiki/pmwiki.php/Main/SuperMode) that may be activated by a hot key _only once the maximum number of stacks has been collected_.
+Activating Super Mode will consume **all** stacks, reseting the secondary effect, but granting a strong combat buff for a short time.
+A new  has been added to the HUD which displays the current progress. **If a player has multiple combat professions (e.g. if using a mod like All Professions or Skill Prestige), only the first one will register a secondary attribute and a Super Mode; any subsequent professions will only apply their base effect.**

 - **Lv5 - Fighter** - Damage +10%. +15 HP.
     - _Unchanged from vanilla._